Zelensky’s Ukraine-Russia plan ‘would be major concession’ to Putin

 Were such a deal to be struck, it would require Nato troops – including from Britain – to defend Ukraine’s borders, including its northern border with Belarus, said Mr Nixey, adding: “Whether Nato is fully prepared for this eventuality is open to question.”

-Throughout the conflict, Mr Zelensky has never said he would cede any occupied Ukrainian territory to Russia, including Crimea, which Russia occupied in February 2014.
-In September 2022, Russia unilaterally declared its annexation of areas in and around the Ukrainian oblasts of Donetsk, Kherson, Luhansk and Zaporizhzhia despite not controlling all of those territories.
+Throughout the conflict, Mr Zelensky has never said he would cede any occupied Ukrainian territory, including Crimea, which Russia occupied in February 2014.
+In September 2022, Russia unilaterally declared its annexation of four Ukrainian regions – Donetsk, Kherson, Luhansk and Zaporizhzhia – despite not controlling all of those territories.

-Yet war analysts say Russia has been gaining territory in recent weeks on Ukraine’s eastern front at the fastest pace since the early days of the war, as both Moscow and Kyiv look ahead to Mr Trump’s return to the White House in January.
+Yet war analysts say Russia has been gaining territory in recent weeks on Ukraine’s eastern front at the fastest pace since the early days of the war, as both Moscow and Kyiv look ahead to Mr Trump’s return in January.
 The US president-elect has claimed he could end the war “in a day”.

 Historian Dr Mark Galeotti, author of Forged in War: A Military History of Russia, said Mr Zelensky’s comments in part likely reflect “the unfolding political and military realities, as the Russians continue to advance and Donald Trump's shadow looms over everything”.

-Mr Zelensky’s ex-foreign minister Dmytro Kuleba said earlier this week that it was inconceivable that he could sign a deal surrendering territory, telling Politico: “The Russians keep the Donbas, they keep Crimea, no Nato membership.
+Mr Zelensky’s ex-foreign minister, Dmytro Kuleba, said earlier this week it was inconceivable that he could sign a deal surrendering territory, telling Politico: “The Russians keep the Donbas, they keep Crimea, no Nato membership.
 Can Zelensky sign?
-He cannot because of the Constitution.
+He cannot because of the constitution.
 And because it will be the end of Zelensky politically.”

 Last month, Mr Zelensky unveiled his “victory plan”, which calls for Ukraine’s unconditional accession to Nato, a refusal to trade Ukraine’s territories currently occupied by Russian forces, and the continuation of the Ukrainian incursion into Russia’s Kursk region.